simplajs/simpla/README.md

 ```

 ### States
 States manage the global state of Simpla and its components in a session.
-Currently there are two states managed by Simpla:
+These are the states currently managed by Simpla, there will be more added before release:

 - `authenticated : Boolean`, whether the user is logged in
 - `editable : Boolean`, whether Simpla is in edit mode